-The officer looked startled, then something else flickered across his face before he drew back as well, still smiling but carefully not attempting to touch Bertie again.
+The officer looked startled, then something else flickered across his face before he drew back as well, still smiling but careful not to touch Bertie again.

-Lamenting the cooling space between them.
-Leaning forward, Bertie hurried to explain, “No, I’m fine, I wasn’t hurt I mean.
+Lamenting the cooling space between them, Bertie leaned forward and hurried to explain, “No, I’m fine, I wasn’t hurt I mean.
 I wasn’t even touched.”
 Except for that ghostly hand.

 “I just feel a bit, a bit off that’s all.” he finished lamely.